Fantasy Game Notes for Thursday: American League

 Fantasy Game Notes for Thursday: National League

-Notable Injuries: Milton Bradley, OF, (oblique, out)
+Notable Injuries: Milton Bradley, OF, (oblique, day-to-day)

 Notable Injuries: none